Open quantum-classical systems: A hybrid MASH master equation: Theory

 The weighting factor $W_{\mu\nu}$ in Eq.~\eqref{eq:mash_corr} depends on whether the operators $\mathcal{A}_\mu$ and $\mathcal{B}_\nu$ are population operators ${\rm P} = \{z,0,1,I\}$ (i.e.\ proportional to $\hat{\sigma}_z$, electronic populations, the identity or pure nuclear operators) or coherence operators ${\rm C} = \{x, y\}$:

 Note that these weighting factors are different from those presented in the original MASH method of Ref.~\onlinecite{MASH}.
-One difference is that they are evaluated at time $t$, instead of at the start of the trajectory.
+One difference is that they are evaluated at time $t$, instead of at the start of the trajectory (an option already considered in previous work\cite{MASH,MASHrates}).
 In addition, the original MASH method used $W_{\rm CP} = 2$, where we propose $3|S_z(t)|$.
-The reason that it is necessary for us to change the definition of the weighting factors is that, as we show in Sec.~\ref{sec:redmash}, we employ non-unitary equations of motion for the spin vector in our hybrid method, whereas the original weighting factors were derived to capture the correct electronic dynamics under the assumption of unitary evolution.\cite{MASH,MASHreview} It has however been noted that the original definitions were not unique.\cite{mash-thesis} In Appendix~\ref{ap:weighting}, we demonstrate how the new weighting factors in Eq.~\eqref{eq:mash_weights} still reproduce the correct electronic dynamics given a predetermined nuclear path.
+The reason that it is necessary for us to change the definition of the weighting factors is that, as we show in Sec.~\ref{sec:redmash}, we employ non-unitary equations of motion for the spin vector in our hybrid method, whereas the original weighting factors were derived to capture the correct electronic dynamics under the assumption of unitary evolution.\cite{MASH,MASHreview} It has however been noted that the original definitions were not unique and that a number of different weighting factors and estimators can be derived and used to evaluate observables using MASH dynamics with minor differences in the results.\cite{mash-thesis} In Appendix~\ref{ap:weighting}, we demonstrate how the new weighting factors in Eq.~\eqref{eq:mash_weights} still reproduce the correct electronic dynamics given a predetermined nuclear path.
 In fact, these new weighting factors retain all of the desirable properties of the original MASH method (with one minor exception discussed in Appendix~\ref{ap:QCLE}), while allowing for non-unitary spin equations of motion.
+We thus expect the accuracy of the results with the new weighting functions to be similar to those of the original MASH method.
+A full numerical analysis is left for future work.

 MASH offers unique advantages that set it apart from previously proposed trajectory-based nonadiabatic dynamics.
 It exactly reproduces the quantum--classical Liouville equation (QCLE)\cite{Kapral2015QCL} up to first-order in time\cite{MASH,MASHreview} and relaxes to the correct thermal equilibrium distribution.\cite{thermalization} The MASH equations of motion are deterministic and time-reversible,\cite{MASHEOM} a property not shared by stochastic surface-hopping methods.
 Additionally, MASH yields accurate thermal rates for a wide range of models without the need for explicit decoherence corrections,\cite{MASHrates} and can accurately simulate electronic coherences.\cite{Mannouch2024coherence,MASHcoh} Like other surface-hopping algorithms, it can treat anharmonic problems and can be used to efficiently simulate \textit{ab initio} nonadiabatic molecular dynamics.\cite{Mannouch2024MASH,cyclobutanone} There have also been attempts to generalize MASH to systems with more than two quantum states,\cite{unSMASH,Runeson2023MASH,botticelli2025semi} although they break some of the good properties of the original method. \cite{MASHreview} Nonetheless, they have been used successfully in certain situations.\cite{cyclobutanone,Runeson2024MASH,Runeson2024semiconductors,Runeson2025NQE} In this work, we focus only on the two-state version and leave possible multi-state generalizations for future studies.